-Brown Birthmarks are treated with the Alex TriVantage® Laser.
-Like other lasers, the Alex TriVantage works by producing an intense burst of light that eliminates any over-abundance of melanin without harming the surrounding tissue.
+- Brown Birthmarks are treated with the Alex TriVantage® Like other lasers, the Alex TriVantage works by producing an intense burst of light that eliminates any over-abundance of melanin without harming the surrounding tissue.
 Complete removal of brown birthmarks requires roughly one to three treatments but depends on the patient.